NixOS/rfcs/rfcs/0074-community-coordination-hub.md

 <sub><a name="reference">5</a>:  Lack of structure and consolitation make efforts of referencing arbitrary
 in contrast to a legtimate single source of truth.</sub>

-A portal page might at first sight seem like an alternative mean to establish a community coordination hub, especially for the above features.
+A portal page, like a repurposed [nix.wiki](https://nix.wiki) might at first sight seem like an alternative mean to establish a community coordination hub.
 But, _optimum empowerment_ requires low barriers to interaction and amendment.
-Hence we suggest a GitHub repository.
-Repository tooling can provide the means to make this body of resources available through a complementary portal page.
+Hence we suggesta GitHub repository.
+Repository tooling can provide the means to make this body of resources available through a complementary portal page, like https://nix.wiki or https://nix.community.
+Discussion with @samueldr is expected to unfold with the aim to establish a join vision of this RFCs motivation and the future of https://nix.wiki.

 # Unresolved questions
 [unresolved]: #unresolved-questions